cgrates/cgrates/docs/diamagent.rst

 	"origin_realm": "cgrates.org",		// diameter Origin-Realm AVP used in replies
 	"vendor_id": 0,						// diameter Vendor-Id AVP used in replies
-	"product_name": "CGRateS",			// diameter Product-Name AVP used in replies "concurrent_requests": -1,			// limit the number of active requests processed by the server <-1|0-n>
-	"synced_conn_requests": false,		// process one request at the time per connection "asr_template": "*asr",				// enable AbortSession message being sent to client "request_processors": [		// decision logic for message processing
+	"product_name": "CGRateS",			// diameter Product-Name AVP used in replies "synced_conn_requests": false,		// process one request at the time per connection "asr_template": "*asr",				// enable AbortSession message being sent to client "request_processors": [		// decision logic for message processing